 Why is Force Restarting Nintendo Switch Not Recommended at First

-Force restarting isn’t like normal restart or reboot on Nintendo Switch.
+Force restarting isn’t like a normal restart or reboot on Nintendo Switch.
 Doing this may cause hardware issues and your Switch won’t shut down as normal.

 If you don’t bother about both app and device data, then proceed with force restart.